dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 DHIS2 runs on all platforms for which there exists a Java Runtime Environment version 8 or higher, which includes most popular operating systems such as Windows, Linux and Mac.
-DHIS2 also runs on many relational database systems such as PostgreSQL, MySQL, H2 and Derby.
+DHIS2 runs on the PostgreSQL database system.
 DHIS2 is packaged as a standard Java Web Archive (WAR-file) and thus runs on any Servlet containers such as Tomcat and Jetty.

 The DHIS2 team recommends Ubuntu 16.04 LTS operating system, PostgreSQL database system and Tomcat Servlet container as the preferred